 Working in a dental laboratory:

-Dental laboratory technicians that work with alloys containing beryllium or are in the same facility as modified beryllium alloys are at risk for developing beryllium sensitization and chronic beryllium disease, or CBD.
+Dental laboratory technicians who work with alloys containing beryllium or are in the same facility as modified beryllium alloys are at risk for developing beryllium sensitization and chronic beryllium disease, or CBD.
 It is important to know that no one develops beryllium sensitization unless they are exposed to beryllium.
-While the amount of beryllium used in dental alloys is small, ranging from 0.05 - 2%, there is still a risk of developing beryllium sensitization or CBD.
-While altering the alloys, the dust and fumes produced can become aerosolized and if proper care is not taken there is a potential to breathe them in.
+While the amount of beryllium used in dental alloys is small, ranging from 0.05 – 2 percent, there is still a risk of developing beryllium sensitization or CBD.
+While altering the alloys, the dust and fumes produced can become aerosolized, and, if proper care is not taken, there is a potential for dental laboratory technicians to breathe them in.
 This risk applies only to dental labs where beryllium-containing alloys are fabricated or modified, not dental offices, where the alloys are not manufactured or altered.

 It is important to know that no one develops CBD unless they are exposed to beryllium and develop an immune response (beryllium sensitization) to it.
 CBD may develop after an individual breathes beryllium dust or fumes.
 Most people who are exposed to beryllium will not experience health effects.